-Barry \b(ar)-ry\ as a boy's name (also used as girl's name Barry), is pronounced BARE-ee.
+Barry [bar-ry] as a boys' name (also used less widely as girls' name Barry) is pronounced BARE-ee.
 It is of Irish and Gaelic origin, and the meaning of Barry is "fair-haired".
 Anglicized form of the Irish Gaelic name Barra, from Bairre (Old Irish), a short form of "fionnbharr", meaning "fair-haired" (see Finbar).
 Also possibly from Bearach (Irish, Gaelic) "spear; sharp, pointed".
 Saint Bairre (seventh century) founded a monastery that became the city of Cork in Ireland.
 Possibly influenced by the fame of Sir James Barrie, author of "Peter Pan".
 Baz and Bazza (Australian informal) are pet forms.
 Senator Barry M. Goldwater; film director Baz Lurhmann; singer Barry Manilow; baseball player Barry Bonds.

 (female) Baria, Barit, ..
 Middle name pairings:

 Barry is a very popular first name for men (#140 out of 1220, Top 11%) and also a very popular surname for all people (#691 out of 150436, Top 1%).
 (2000 U.S. Census)

 Barry reached its apex rank of #72 in the U.S. in the 1950s, and is at #1278 presently.
 (2015 Birth Statistics)